vishalpalaniappan/automated-system-viewer/README.md

 # automated-system-viewer
-This tool enables automatic system level visualization of CDL files as part of the Automated System Processor (ASP) framework.
+This tool enables automatic system level visualization using CDL files as part of the Automated System Processor (ASP) framework.